vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV II.
 909–910 ( from Bhay.
 U.).
 Vīndāvanadvādasimon K. śu.
 12 observed in Tamil lands.
 Vrṣabhavrata-(1) fast on 7th śu.; on 8th gift of a bull covered

-with two white garments and decked with ornaments (bell &c.); tithivrata; Śiva deity; the performer reaches Sivaloka and thereafter becomes king; HV I. 882 (from Bhav.
+with two white garments and decked with ornaments (bell &c.); tithivrata; Śiva deity; the performer reaches Śivaloka and thereafter becomes king; HV I. 882 (from Bhav.
 U.); (2) worship of bulls on Jy.
 Amāvāsyā; manu facture wooden bulls the previous day and establish them in one's own house and worship with gandha &c.; prayer to bulls calling them Dharma.
 Dharma is often spoken of

 as vrṣa as in Manu VIII, 16 ( = Sāntiparva 90.15.
 Vrṣavrala-(1) the same as Viṣṇuvrata (2) above; KKV 448

 quoting Mat.
-101. 64; (3) on K. pūrnimā let loose a bull and obserye nakta; tithi; Siva deity; performer reaches
+101. 64; (3) on K. pūrnimā let loose a bull and obserye nakta; tithi; Śiva deity; performer reaches

 Śivaloka; HV II.
 242 (from Pad. one verse ).
 Vrsotsarga-/ letting loose a bull) on pūrnimā of Cai. or K. once